remmertjack/Clustering-Ball-Players-1/README.md

 “Agglomerative”.
-In top-down, we start with 1 cluster and try to split the observations as we move down, while bottom-up is the reverse, everybody is in their own cluster and we move up the tree grouping people.
+In top-down, we start with 1 cluster and try to split the observations as we move down, while bottom-up is the reverse, everybody is in their own cluster and we move up the tree grouping observations.
 For Hierarchical Clustering (HC), there are two main parameters to adjust: the distance metric and the linkage method.
 The distance method will measure how far or close the points are in some *n* dimensional space and the linkage method describes the process in which